MovingBlocks/TerasologyLauncher/README.md

 Familiarise yourself with Git's concept of repositories, branches, and commits.
 To get the latest changes from your remote repositories (e.g. `movingblocks`) you need to *fetch* all remote data via `git fetch --all`.
 This does not change your workspace, it just loads up your local Git database.

-Apart from Git, basically everything can be done using the [Gradle](http://gradle.org) [wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html).
+Apart from Git, basically everything can be done using the [Gradle][gradle] [wrapper][gradle wrapper].
 The following list is an excerpt of some commonly used tasks.

 <table align="center">
   <thead align="left"><tr>